 What is good now compared to the past, is there are a lot of free resources today.
 These free resources help me to pick up fast.
 I'm going to share with you what resources are useful for beginners.

 This was the first course I took.
-I like this course because it is very straight forward except for those videos (which is optional anyway).
-This is the best course that give you a very quick overview of what Android development is all about.
+I like this course because it is very straightforward except for those videos (which are optional anyway).
+This is the best course that gives you a very quick overview of what Android development is all about.

 Since I was new to Kotlin, I think this is the best and quickest way to learn Kotlin.
 It is good because it gives you examples, allowing you to visualize it instead of reading the boring and lengthy documentation.

-The following blog post summarizes the new concept in Kotlin where you can't find in other languages (e.g C++ and C#).
+The following blog post summarizes the new concept in Kotlin that you can't find in other languages (e.g C++ and C#).

 I still felt missing at the time.
 I wanted to learn more, learned something more advance.
 So enrolled in this Android Kotlin Developer Nanodegreee.
 It is an expensive course in my opinion.